rabbitmq/rabbitmq-website/site/release-notes/README-3.0.1.txt

 25340 fix performance degradation when using small numbers of outstanding
       confirms with mirrored queues
-25301 fix messages with per-message TTL not expiring under some circumstances
+25301 fix messages with per-message TTL not expiring under some circumstances 25351 increase robustness when calculating memory use by plugins

 enhancements
 25335, 25330 allow mixed patch versions of RabbitMQ in a cluster